Who We Are

 - Equip healthy churches to multiply new faith communities

-- Provide workers of the harvest with a world-class support system
+- Provide a world-class support system for workers of the harvest

 “Go and make disciples of all the nations, baptizing them in the name of the Father, Son, and Holy Spirit, and teach these new disciples to obey all of the commands I have given you.”